Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

 \section{U-Net variants for medical imaging}

-The numerous development in medical imaging acquisition system has resulted in the rise of usage frequency of modalities.
-Smith-Bindman et al.~\cite{smith2012use} observed the dramatic increase in the utilization of diagnostic imaging in the USA over the period from 1996-2010, where CT, MRI and PET imaging utilization increased by 7.8\%, 10\% and 57\% respectively.
-Similarly, Dovales et al.~\cite{dovales2019patterns} analysed the trends and patterns for the period of 2004-2014 associated with applications of the diagnostic imaging in the public healthcare system of Brazil.
-The authors observed the noticeable increase in the utilization of diagnostic imaging, especially for CT and MRI which increased by 12\% and 19\% per year respectively.
+The numerous development in medical imaging acquisition systems and deep learning technologies have resulted in the rise of usage frequency of modalities for computer-aided diagnosis.
 Despite vanilla U-Net being super-efficient in the ISBI cell tracking challenge, there is still a void to fill with improvements in certain aspects.
 The most apparent problem in the vanilla U-Net is that the learning may slow down in deeper layers of the U-Net model which increases the possibility of the network ignoring the layers representing abstract features of the target structure.
 This slack in the learning process is due to the generation of diluted gradients in the deeper layers.
-Following this context, various U-Net variants are proposed to improve the segmentation performance.
-These improvements are observed in the form of integration of certain mechanism with U-Net model such as 1) Network design (ND) - pre-trained, fusion, dense, multi-task, residual, cascaded, parallel, nested, deep supervision and attention, 2) Operation design (OD) - Convolution (dilated or atrous and depthwise separable), pooling (spectral and spatial), activation and training loss, and 3) Ensemble design (ED) - combines the multiple design aspects into one model.
-Most of the U-Net variants falls in the category of ensemble design.
+Another major issue is concerned with the localized convolutions which tend to limit the capability of the model to efficiently capture global and long-range dependencies.
+Furthermore, the distinct challenges (discussed in a later section) introduced in performing segmentation using different modalities needs to be addressed; however, it is not optimal with vanilla U-Net.
+Following this context, various U-Net variants are proposed to improve the segmentation performance across vivid modalities.
+To establish a better understanding of these variants, the present review performs: 1) inter-modality categorization - to show variation in the segmentation approaches across the different modalities (X-ray, CT, MRI, PET and ultrasound), and 2) intra-modality categorization - to group each U-Net variant within the same modality based on its most profound technical contribution (better U-Nets, attention U-Nets, inception U-Nets and ensemble U-Nets), as shown in Fig.~\ref{fig7}.
+Within each modality, a similar type of categorization is performed to better distinguish the type of approaches introduced for each modality.
+In the case where a U-Net variant uses multiple modifications, then based on its most profound enhancement or technical contribution it is added in that category, e.g. RCA-IUnet model \citep{punn2021rca} for breast cancer segmentation using ultrasound imaging, uses residual cross-spatial attention and inception convolutions, is categorized as an attention U-Net variant under ultrasound modality.
+Each of the intra-modality categories are described as follows: